-One of my objectives with the current PKM Workshop was to review most of my resources and work on developing new ones.
+One of my objectives with my latest PKM Workshop was to review most of my resources and work on developing new ones.
 Much of my work on PKM has been inspired by others.
 I have put these pieces together into a framework that I think makes sense and may be of some use.

 The Five forms of filtering by Tim Kastelle are a good way to understand how to approach the digital surround and our way to seeking new knowledge.

 - Naive filtering is what too often happens in our knowledge searching.
 It’s like prairie-dogging, or standing up in your cubicle and asking those close to you for advice.
 It’s rather hit and miss and dependent on who works nearby and happens to be listening.

 - Expert filtering worked when knowledge was more stable but in an interconnected, interdependent, digital world we have to ask, who are the experts?
 Still, good experts are valuable and I use platforms like Twitter to connect to them, like Valdis Krebs on social networks.